 Pre-Approved Dependent Care Travel Costs

-UC Davis employees may be eligible for reimbursement of dependent travel expenses and additional dependent care costs incurred due to official university business travel.
-Reimbursement is available in limited circumstances and requires prior approval.
+UC Davis employees may be eligible for reimbursement of dependent travel expenses and additional dependent care costs incurred due to official university business travel

-Click here to initiate request form.
+Reimbursement is possible in limited circumstances and requires prior approval.
+Click here to initiate the pre-approval request form.

-Pre-Approval Requirement
+Pre-Approval Eligibility

 To qualify, the traveler must demonstrate:

-• A clear need for support.
+• Clear need for support.

 • No reasonable alternatives exist to avoid the cost.